 When establishing a joint venture, one of the first decisions to make concerns the form of the joint venture.
 It is possible to establish a purely contractual cooperation.
 However, the majority of shipping joint ventures involve the establishment of a corporate joint venture vehicle.
 The jurisdiction of establishment of such a vehicle will be driven primarily by tax considerations (including possible tonnage tax) and the familiarity of the parties with a particular jurisdiction.
 Most shipping JV vehicles tend to be established in off-shore jurisdictions, however, there are a wide-range of these from which to choose.

-Many ship holding companies are incorporated in the Marshall Islands.
+Many ship holding companies are formed in the Marshall Islands.
 As a result, shipowners are familiar with this jurisdiction.
-Marshall Islands limited liability corporations are popular vehicles for shipping JVs as they offer a highly flexible legal framework within which to contract.
+Marshall Islands limited liability companies are popular vehicles for shipping JVs as they offer a highly flexible legal framework within which to contract.
 Marshall Islands law is based on New York law and therefore, Marshall Islands joint venture agreements tend to be New York law (rather than English law) style agreements and disputes tend to be subject to the jurisdiction of the New York Courts.
 This suits the New York-based private equity investors that are active in the shipping market.
+As a firm we are admitted in the Marshall Islands, which allows us such insight.

 For clients who are more familiar with English law-style documentation, the Channel Islands (Jersey and Guernsey), Cayman Islands and British Virgin Islands are popular jurisdictions and clients located further east sometimes opt for Mauritius.